brandontkessler/notes/code/golang/Learning Go/ch11-standard_library.md

 {"name": "Pat", "age": 30}
 ```

-Assume it's stored ina string called data but this could be from a file or from a get request.
+Assume it's stored in a string called data but this could be from a file or from a get request.
 Store this data into our `t` variable, one JSON object a time.
 Like before, initialize our `json.Decoder` with the data source but use the `More` method on `json.Decoder` as a for loop condition.

 ```go
 dec := json.NewDecoder(strings.NewReader(data))